rocjs/roc-package-web-app-react/GUIDE.md

 // Your component that uses the props 'repo' and 'stars'...
 ```

-You can see a complete example of this in your application (`src/components/fetching/index.js`) if you answered `Y` to include data-fetching.
+You can see a complete example of this in [the template source code](https://github.com/rocjs/roc-template-web-app-react/blob/enhancement/nextgen/template/src/components/fetching/index.js).

 The hooks themselves can also be configured further using Roc.
 The defaults are good, but being able to add more and finely tune this provides us with a lot of power: